Staff at The Wardrobe Theatre

 Chris is a stage manager, director, devisor and improviser.
 He studied theatre amongst the cow patted fields of Dartington College of Arts graduating in 2007.
 He works with many Bristol-based companies including Kid Carpet, Pickled Image, Fellswoop Theatre, Insane Root and Mufti Games as well as being co-directer, co-founder and technical manager of The Wardrobe Theatre since 2011.

-Venue Manager: Bébhinn Cronin
+Executive Producer: Bébhinn Cronin

 Bebhinn has worked with The Burlington Magazine, Rough Magic Theatre Company and Dublin Theatre Festival among other arts organisations and registered charities.
 She’s currently studying for a diploma in accountancy, and works with us part-time.
 She thinks The Wardrobe Theatre is the best venue in the city.

-Volunteer Co-Ordinator: Aisha Ali
+Theatre Manager: Aisha Ali

 Aisha is a singing, storytelling, wild swimming linguist.
 She’s collected stories and revelled in languages since she was wee and can often be found knee deep in both.
 The Wardrobe Theatre is her second home and she really enjoys looking after our many wonderful volunteers so that the theatre runs smoothly.